 Volunteer Class Parents at Dows Lane and Main Street School partner directly with each elementary school teacher to assist in class-related activities and work as a liaison between the teacher, the PTSA, and families with children in the class.

-How does you volunteer to be a Vice President, Grade Parent or Class Parents?
+How do you volunteer to be a Vice President, Grade Parent or Class Parents?
 Vice Presidents are selected via an application and interview process run by a nomination committee.
 Grade Parents and Class Parents are selected through an online application process.
 We'll announce each year's application dates via our email newsletters and on our Facebook and Instagram accounts, so keep an eye out!

 I'm not hearing from my Grade or Class Parent.
 What gives?
 Grade and Class Parents send communications to their class lists, which we compile each fall.
 If you're not receiving email communications from your Grade or Class Parent, reach out to them directly to ensure you are added to their list.